BAE-JI-WANG/bsp-user-manual/source/alertnow/en/user_guide_alertnow_en.md

         +--------------------+---------------------------------------------------------------------------------------+
         | Integration Type   | Displays the Integration Type that caused the incident.
         +--------------------+---------------------------------------------------------------------------------------+
-        | Reference alerts   | Displays the alert that caused the incident.
+        | Reference alert    | Displays the alert that caused the incident.
         +--------------------+---------------------------------------------------------------------------------------+
         | Message            | Displays an attached message when an alert occurs.
         +--------------------+---------------------------------------------------------------------------------------+